aramis-lab/clinicadl/docs/TSVTools.md

   Sessions which do not include the modality will be excluded from the outputs.
   The name of the modality must correspond to a column of the TSV files in `missing_mods`.
   Default value: `t1w`.
-  - `--stability_dict` (List[str]) is the list of all the diagnoses that can be encountered in order of the disease progression.
   - `--diagnoses` (List[str]) is the list of the labels that will be extracted.
 Labels can be either a group or a subgroup.
+These labels must be chosen from the combination of group and subgroup seen above.
+All the sessions for which the diagnosis is not in the given list will be remove in the output TSV file.
   Default will be focus on the Alzheimer's disease and only process AD and CN labels.
   - `--time_horizon` (int) is the time horizon in months that is used to assess the stability of the MCI subjects.
   Default value: `36`.